puthuppu/resume/resume.md

 * Developed and promoted a culture of data driven analysis to design and enhance near-line and archival storage for the university's high performance systems, reducing cost and mean time to recovery
 * Researched and evaluated potential storage technologies that could augment or enhance value for the IU research community
-* Identified and developed efficiencies in service delivery wherever possible
+* Identified and developed efficiencies in system security and service delivery wherever possible
 * Served as consultant in assisting with high-end performance computing application users to find computer based solutions to advance research needs
 * Developed and presented service specific documentation and instructional materials for both internal and external users
 * Contributed to the design and implementation of a configuration management pipeline utilizing GitHub Enterprise and SaltStack to provide standards and consistency to system deployments